 Pursuant to California Penal Code section 667(e)(1), “any person convicted of a serious felony who previously has been convicted of a serious felony in California or of an offense committed in another jurisdiction which includes all of the elements of any serious felony, shall receive, in addition to the sentence imposed by the court for the present offense, a five-year enhancement for each such prior conviction on charges brought and tried separately.
 The terms of the present offense and each enhancement shall run consecutively”.
-This means that if you are found guilty of a felony for negligent discharge of a firearm, this will be considered a serious felony conviction in California and will count as a strike on your criminal record.
+This means that if you are found guilty of a felony for negligent discharge of a firearm, illegal possession of weapons this will be considered a serious felony conviction in California and will count as a strike on your criminal record.
 Accordingly, if you already have a strike on your criminal record or you commit a subsequent serious or violent felony, the judge has discretion to impose a sentence that is twice what you otherwise would have faced.
-Once you reach a third strike on your criminal record, regardless of the length of time between a prior serious or violent felony and the current serious you may be sentenced anywhere from twenty-five (25) years to life.
+Once you reach the third strike on your criminal record, regardless of the length of time between a prior serious or violent felony and the current serious you may be sentenced anywhere from twenty-five (25) years to life.

 Gang Affiliation Sentencing Enhancement